Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### changeSpeaker

 Changes the speaker used for a Call's audio output.
 Supported on browser's that support HTMLMediaElement.setSinkId().

 The latest SDK release (v4.X+) has not yet implemented this API in the same way that it was available in previous releases (v3.X).
 In place of this API, the SDK has a more general API that can be used for this same behaviour.

 The same behaviour as the `changeSpeaker` API can be implemented by re-rendering the Call's audio track.
-A speaker can be selected when rendering an audio track, so changing a speaker can be simulated by unrendering the track with [media.removeTracks][64], then re-rendering it with a new speaker with [media.renderTracks][62].
+A speaker can be selected when rendering an audio track, so changing a speaker can be simulated by unrendering the track with [media.removeTracks][63], then re-rendering it with a new speaker with [media.renderTracks][61].

-**Examples**
+#### Examples

 ```javascript
 const call = client.call.getById(callId)